deepsecops/deepsecops.github.io/_posts/2025-01-27-Baby's First Crackme.md

   This challenge make use of disassembly and creating the pseudo-code for the function, analysis of the decompiled function to solve the challenge.
 author: deepsecops
 date: 2025-01-17T12:00:00+0530
-categories: [Reverse Engineering Challanges, Baby's First Crackme]
+categories: [Reverse Engineering Challanges, crackme]
 tags: [crackme]
 toc: true
 ---